Success: Various Conditions

 adjusted and her tests updated as needed.

 his first visit.
-He continued to smoke, however.
+However, he continued to smoke.

 Along with his other conditions, he had developed a progressive dementia, lost social